sohaillansarii/Netflix-Analysis/README.md

 **Objective:** Categorize content as 'Age-restricted_content' if it contains 'kill' or 'violence' and 'Clean_content' otherwise.
 Count the number of items in each category.

-## Findings and Conclusion
+##  Conclusion

-- **Content Distribution:** The dataset contains a diverse range of movies and TV shows with varying ratings and genres.
+- **Content Distribution:** The dataset reveals a diverse mix of movies and TV shows across various genres and ratings, with movies forming a major portion of the content.
-- **Common Ratings:** Insights into the most common ratings provide an understanding of the content's target audience.
-- **Geographical Insights:** The top countries and the average content releases by India highlight regional content distribution.
+- **Audience Insights:** Analysis of common ratings highlights that a significant share of content targets mature audiences.
+- **Geographical Insights:** Content is widely distributed across countries, with strong regional contributions, including insights into India’s content trends.
-- **Content Categorization:** Categorizing content based on specific keywords helps in understanding the nature of content available on Netflix.
+- **Content Trends & Categorization:** Exploring release years, durations, and keywords helps in understanding content patterns and evolution over time.
+- **Interactive Visualization:** The Power BI dashboard enhances data interpretation through interactive visuals, enabling better exploration, storytelling, and decision-making.

-This analysis provides a comprehensive view of Netflix's content and can help inform content strategy and decision-making.
+This project provides a comprehensive and visually driven analysis of Netflix’s content, combining SQL and Power BI to deliver actionable insights for content strategy and business understanding.